chungyc/site-personal/site/article/physics/relativity/spacetime-diagrams.markdown

 for both temporal and spatial dimensions.

-When the spacetime diagram from the [previous section](#diagram) is tranformed into the inertial frame for the object moving at half the speed of light, it will transform as in the following diagram.
+When the spacetime diagram from the [previous section](#diagram) is tranformed into the inertial frame of the object moving at half the speed of light, it will transform as in the following diagram.

 ![Same diagram from observer moving at \(0.5c\) in the real world](/diagrams/article/relativity/diagrams/worldline-50.svg)